 In 2018, two youth-led policy efforts were signed into Massachusetts law!
 UTEC’s and Teens Leading the Way‘s campaign for juvenile expungement became law in April 2018.
 And more than 8 years of TLTW advocacy for a civics education bill was also signed into law by Governor Charlie Baker in November 2018.

-Policy Platform: Currently UTEC’s policy platform includes legislative and administrative initiatives ranging from young adult justice reform, ending multi-generational poverty, enhancing social enterprise workforce development, and youth violence intervention funding.
+Policy Platform: UTEC’s policy platform includes legislative and administrative initiatives ranging from youth violence prevention funding to young adult justice reform, ending multi-generational poverty, and enhancing social enterprise workforce development.
+Download our 2019-2020 Priority Legislation brief.